manasdeshpande/C-HSC-Boards-2021/README.md

   ```sh
   https://www.onlinegdb.com/online_c_compiler
   ```
+  Each Folder contains a '.cpp' file, Click and open the file.
+Copy the contents to a text editor or Online GDB Compiler to run and build the programs.
 ### Installation

 To get all the files present in the repository, clone the project to your desktop.